GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

             conda install disco_stu

+.. note:: The ``disco_stu`` manual can be found at http://www.gemini.edu/sciops/data/software/disco_stu.pdf

 The simplest use of ``disco_stu`` is to run the command ``disco`` on the files to be stacked.